dtinth/tmp/docs/index.md

 ## Putting files in

-- Select files on device
+- Select files from your device
-- Drop in files from your computer
+- Drop in files
 - Paste in images
 - Share from other apps (Android)